-Elsa Leydier (1988, France) lives and works in Rio de Janeiro.
-There, in Brazil, where she moved to in 2015, the young artist explores the limits of this society through photography, focusing on diverting the political charge of iconic images.
+Elsa Leydier (1988, France) lives and works between Paris (France) and Itacaré (Brazil).
+There, where she moved to in 2015, the young artist explores the limits of this society through photography, focusing on diverting the political charge of iconic images.

 In her project Heatwave, Leydier looks at climate change through an instance of the wine-making industry.
 For champagne, a drink with a centuries-long heritable recipe, global warming is a threat.
 Fluctuations in temperature extremes are harmful to the quality of the grapes, and harvesting in hot weather is particularly detrimental, and the drink loses its subtle palette of aromas when it’s exposed to UV light.
 Heatwave offers Leydier’s artistic vision of the relation between nature and the people who work tightly connected with it — as well as an interpretation of the climate crisis on civilization.
 She created her rayograms, cameraless images, by placing vines on photosensitized paper and exposing it to light.
 On top, as a filter, she placed tainted materials used to protect champagne from the light’s adverse effects.
 A poetic project to highlight the urge to battle climate change.